telwoo/PyBer_Analysis/README.md

 - Suburaban average fare per ride was $30.97 and per driver was $39.50
 - Urban average fare per ride was $24.53 and per driver was $16.57

-In the image below, it shows that Rural fare from January through April had the most average fare and activities:
+In the image below, it shows that urban fare from January through April had the most average fare and activities (while rural had the least):

 ![PyBer_fare_summary](https://user-images.githubusercontent.com/106715923/178859318-9191b878-b38a-40f2-a30a-d1204c0bb132.png)

+* This graph makes sense, as rural areas are more spread out than urban areas, whith more traffic and businesses nearby.

 ## Summary